 - The titular warlock in the Harry Potter fairy tale The Warlock's Hairy Heart attempts this.
 It doesn't go well for anyone.

 - One of the older print examples is the Tin Man from The Wonderful Wizard of Oz.
 Because of the curse on him and the Emergency Transformation he underwent to survive it, he does not have a proper heart.
 He wants to ask the Wizard for a replacement so he can return to his girlfriend and become a proper husband for her.
 He succeeds in his task and gets a sawdust and silk one.
 Too bad his girlfriend was seeing someone else on the side, and got married when he was rusted by the roadside.

-- In How the Grinch Stole Christmas!, the Grinch has a change of heart about stealing the Christmas gifts from Who-Ville after he heard the Whos celebrate anyway and his heart grows three times as large as it was before.
+- In How the Grinch Stole Christmas!, the Grinch has a change of heart about stealing the Christmas gifts from Who-Ville after he heard the Whos celebrate anyway and his heart, which was originally "two sizes too small", grows three sizes.

 - In Three Fat Man by Yuri Olesha, the titular villains demanded from a scientist to replace the heart of their future heir with a heart of iron in order for him to grow up the way they wanted.
 When the scientist tried to explain it cannot be done, they put him in a cage.
 A rumor eventually spread among the population that the Fat Men did replace the boy's heart (a completely false one - the boy was shown as kind, although rather misinformed).

 - In the Magic: The Gathering Scars of Mirrodin block novel, Venser gave his heart to Karn, whose original Heartstone was full of Phyrexian Glistening Oil.
 This allowed Karn to leave New Phyrexia and begin work in removing their evil once again.